This Fact Sheet is not relevant in your region

 - chronically sick.

 If your supplier is threatening disconnection of your supply and you are in one of these groups, let your energy provider know straight away.
-You can also get help from the Citizens Advice consumer helpline.
+You can also get help from Advice Direct Scotland's energy advice service.
 See the Useful contacts section for details.

 Preventing disconnection – Energy UK Vulnerability Commitment